AmblesideOnline Year 10 Lite Booklist

 42. Shakespeare: Leithart's book Brightest Heaven of Invention ($amzn) (K) is a Christian study guide for 6 Shakespeare plays: Henry V, Julius Caesar, Hamlet, Macbeth, The Taming of the Shrew, and Much Ado About Nothing.
 (If you need to cut back, do one or two plays this year.)
 (Back)

 44. Great Astronomers: optional this year.
 Chapters are included in the weekly schedule as a help to scheduling them roughly where they belong chronologically (John Herschel, Parson Earl of Rosse, Hamilton, Airy, Le Verrier, Adams).
 If your student is struggling with Great Astronomers, the individual chapters have been paraphrased here.
 However, be mindful that your student will only grow into challenging books by reading challenging books.
 Use paraphrases sparingly if at all.
+Relying on paraphrases will prevent your child from developing the mental muscles needed to comprehend older books.
+But sometimes a paraphrase is needed.
+If a child is completely lost, then nothing in their brain is firing up, so there are times (and specific children) where it can make the difference between giving up on a book, or using a paraphrase so the ideas at least get through.
+Read more about this in Wendi Capehart's blog post Imagination and the Mind's Eye.
 (Back)

 45. Microbe Hunters is a collection of science biographies.
 Chapters 3-8 (Pasteur, Koch, Pasteur again, Roux and Behring, Metchnikoff, Smith) are scheduled in Year 10.
 The book will be finished in Year 11.
 (Back)